Live Chat is Not Only B2C’s Cup of Tea, But Also for B2B

 What You Should Do to Maximize The Benefits of Live Chat

-Peter Ostrow, from AberdeenGroup said that there are four main thing you should note that form what best-in-class companies do when they integrate live chat system into their business process.
+Peter Ostrow, from AberdeenGroup said that there are four main things you should note that form what best-in-class companies do when they integrate live chat system into their business process.
 These are:

-- The security: the first thing you have to consider before developing live chat is the implementation of safety measures regarding both your company’s and the customers’ data.
-Peter said that the majority of companies (two third of the best-in-class) are able to guarantee that their customers’ data won’t be released by any means, let alone distributed beyond the conversation at hand.
+- The security: the first thing you have to consider before developing a live chat is the implementation of safety measures regarding both your company’s and the customers’ data.
+Peter said that the majority of companies (two-third of the best-in-class) are able to guarantee that their customers’ data won’t be released by any means, let alone distributed beyond the conversation at hand.

 - Provision of expert support: those two-thirds best-in-class companies are much more likely to offer expert support for any subject matter in the live chat environment.
 Most of the time, the question will be escalated to a more detailed or complicated one.
 Thus, to maintain best interactions, expertise in subject matter is a must.

 The opportunities afforded by live chat when used in the e-commerce industry are obvious.
-However, it is not impossible for other B2B sectors to improve as live chat can also help throughout customer cycles, providing a seamless experiences to overall business process.
+However, it is not impossible for other B2B sectors to improve as live chat can also help throughout customer cycles, providing a seamless experience to the overall business process.